rohram04/dog/README.md

 # Rohith's Dog application

 Welcome to my dog application.
 It allows a user to select certain dog breeds and view pictures of the selected breeds in a gallery.
 The tech stack used for the application includes React (through create-react-app), and Tailwind CSS.
+The app is responsive and can be viewed on mobile too!
 Visit the live site hosted using [Vercel](https://vercel.com) at [https://dog.ro-hith.com](https://dog.ro-hith.com).

 ## After Cloning